-This is the eighth annual Duke University Regional Spelling Bee organized by the Duke Office of Durham and Regional Affairs, and 58 elementary and middle school students participated in the bee at Durham’s Riverside High School on March 11.
+This is the eighth annual Duke University Regional Spelling Bee organized by the Duke Office of Durham and Community Affairs, and 58 elementary and middle school students participated in the bee at Durham’s Riverside High School on March 11.
 To be invited to the regional competition, these students had to win their individual school’s spelling bee.
 Sorin won the bee at Triangle Day School in Durham by spelling the word “diminuendo,” which means a decrease in loudness.

 After four hours of spelling and 11 rounds, the regional competition on March 11 was deadlocked between four spellers: Sorin, Caroline Lazarus of Charles W. Stanford Middle School, Evan Fahringer of Chapel Hill Homeschoolers, and Isabel LingYu Peng Murray of Durham School of the Arts.

 In order to determine one winner for the Scripps National Spelling Bee, the four spellers were invited back to a Spell-Off at First Presbyterian Church in downtown Durham on Thursday.
 Their families and members of the media were in attendance, and the “Final Four” Spell-Off lasted five rounds.